Studies link sleep deprivation, stress to concussion-like symptoms | ExBulletin

 Caccese said different timings of data collection at the military school compared to the NCAA preseason test are likely to contribute to the symptoms reported by a higher percentage of cadets. ..

-Sleep disorders in both groups-especially Lack of sleep The eve of the trial-and existing psychiatric disorders were the most predictable condition, and a history of migraine also contributed to symptoms that met PCS criteria.
+In both groups, sleep problems (especially sleep deprivation the night before the test) and pre-existing psychiatric disorders were the most predictable conditions, and a history of migraine was also a cause of symptoms that met PCS criteria.
 For cadets, academic problems and first grade increased the likelihood of symptoms meeting the PCS criteria, and for NCAA athletes, a history of ADHD or depression contributed to meeting the PCS criteria.

-In the 10th revision of the International Classification of Diseases, the postConcussion Next persistent symptom syndrome ConcussionHowever, it can be difficult to determine the cause of these symptoms.
+The 10th edition of the International Classification of Diseases uses the term post-concussion syndrome for persistent symptoms after concussion, but it can be difficult to determine the cause of these symptoms.
 Symptoms range from persistent headache, dizziness, malaise to anxiety, insomnia, loss of concentration and memory.

-The CARE Consortium also aims to identify factors that can help predict the outcome of suffering student athletes and cadets.
-ConcussionWhen.
-(Not even)
+The CARE Consortium also aims to identify factors that can help predict the outcome of student athletes and cadets suffering from concussion.